w3c/wai-aria-practices/content/fundamental-names-and-descriptions.md

           <p>
             In HTML documents, whenever possible, rely on HTML naming techniques, such as the HTML <code>label</code> element for form elements  and <code>caption</code> element for tables.
             While less flexible, their simplicity and reliance on visible text help ensure robust accessible experiences.
-            Several of the <a href="/fundamentals/names-and-descriptions/#naming_techniques">naming techniques</a> highlight specific accessibility advantages of using HTML features instead of ARIA attributes.
+            Several of the <a href="{{ site.baseurl }}/fundamentals/names-and-descriptions/#naming_techniques">naming techniques</a> highlight specific accessibility advantages of using HTML features instead of ARIA attributes.
           </p>
         </section>